(Photo by Dana Culp)

 Yogi Berra (yes, this is our second consecutive post with a Yogi reference) didn’t have much formal education–The Coaching Educator wasn’t around when Yogi was a teenager–but he was an astute man, his malapropisms notwithstanding, and he understood the perils of multitasking.
 Yogi was known as a congenial fellow behind the plate, keeping up a line of neighborly conversation with opposing players as they stood in the batter’s box.
 He knew that even the light burden of pleasant talk was harmful to their concentration on the task at hand.
 Berra famously advised Hank Aaron to hold his bat so he could read the trademark, feigning concern that Aaron would break the bat by making contact in the wrong spot.
 “I didn’t come up here to read,” Aaron replied.
 Another astute man.

 We at The Coaching Educator would like to think that we are astute about all things collegiate.
 We are especially proud of everything we’ve done over the last decade to help students get into and succeed at the right college.
 We can help keep you on schedule and on task throughout the process, and we recommend that you start as early as possible.
-To learn more about what we can do for you, book a free consultation today.
+To learn more about our philosophy and capabilities, be sure to watch our free webinars, listen to our podcasts, sign up for our four-week College App Boot Camp, consider our Ultimate Programs and our special services for athletes and performing-arts students, and book a consultation to hear what we can do for you and how we do it.
+Keep reading this blog, and look for us on social media (see links below) as we keep our clients and admirers advised of new developments in our effort to help students get into and succeed at the right school.

 Atalay, A. Selin, H. Onur Bodur, and Etienne Bressoud, “When and How Multitasking Impacts Consumer Shopping Decisions,” Journal of Retailing, June 2017, pp. 187-200, https://www.sciencedirect.com/ science/article/abs/pii/S0022435916300380